Wildlife Informer is reader-supported. When you click and buy we may earn an affiliate commission at no cost to you. Learn more.

 image: Pixabay.com

 The northern copperhead is the most common sub-species and can be found in most of Tennessee.
 The southern is found mainly in the southwestern part of the state.
-Copperheads ca reach up to 36 inches in length.
+Copperheads can reach up to 36 inches in length.
 Their heads often have a very coppery look giving them their name.

 They eat mainly mice but will also eat small birds, lizards, small snakes and amphibians.
 Generally shy and lethargic, they do not like human encounters, but when disturbed they will often vibrate the tail, mimicking a rattlesnake.